-What is the Keystone XL?
+What is Keystone XL?

 A section running south from Cushing in Oklahoma to the Gulf opened in January 2014.
 At the coast there are additional refineries and ports from which the oil can be exported.

 Canada already sends 550,000 barrels of oil per day to the US via the existing Keystone Pipeline.
-The oil fields in Alberta are landlocked and as they are further developed, require means of access to international markets.
+The oil fields in Alberta are landlocked and as they are further developed require means of access to international markets.
 Many of North America's oil refineries are based in the Gulf Coast, and industry groups on both sides of the border want to benefit.

-Why is there opposition?
+Why so much opposition?

-While the US State Department initially said in 2011 Keystone XL would not have significant adverse effects on the environment, that same year the same department determined TransCanada would need to assess alternative routes in Nebraska because the Sandhills region is a fragile ecosystem.
+After first saying XL would not have significant adverse effects on the environment, it advised TransCanada to explore alternative routes in Nebraska because the Sandhills region was a fragile ecosystem.

 Despite the recent push to find renewable sources of energy and move away from fossil fuels, the amount of oil produced in northern Alberta is projected to double by 2030.